Knickkennedy/sterling-data-exchange-deployer/README.md

 - [Go](https://golang.org/) installed if you plan to build the entrypoint outside the container.
 - [Ansible](https://www.ansible.com/) installed if you plan to run playbooks outside the container.

+*Note: If running locally, ensure you are logged into the kubernetes/Openshift cluster you wish to deploy to.*

 ### Building the Container

 ```